 If

-gen_ai.agent.name is omitted on a span, it will show up as "Unknown" on the Agent Timeline.How to instrument one agent calling another agent
+gen_ai.agent.name is omitted on a span, it will show up as "Unknown" on the Agent Timeline.Instrumenting agent-to-agent calls

-When one agent calls or invokes another agent, the calling agent should emit theinvoke_agent span, not the agent being called.
+In multi-agent workflows, correctly attributing spans to the right agent is what makes the Agent Timeline useful.
+The calling agent should emit theinvoke_agent span, not the agent being called.

-The called agent then emits its own spans (chat, execute_tool, and so on) under its own unique gen_ai.agent.name.
+The called agent then emits its own spans (chat, execute_tool, and so on) under its own unique gen_ai.agent.name, keeping each agent’s work distinct and traceable in the timeline.

-For more information on agent invocation spans, check out the OpenTelemetry documentation:
+To learn more about agent invocation spans, visit the OTel documentation:

 Naming generative AI operation spans